 SQL Azure Overview

-I've found the easiest way of managing an Azure database is through SQL manager on your PC.
-TO get this to work you will need to add your IP address to your SQL instance (not the database) Firewall.
+Logging into Azure whenever you need to query and check something within SQL is a bit of a faff.
+I find the easiest and most efficient way of managing an Azure database is to remotely connect to the Azure database using SQL Server Management Studio from your PC.
+To allow your local SSMS to talk to Azure you will need to register your local PCs IP address within the Azure SQL servers Firewall.
 This can be done by opening up your SQL instance within the Azure portal, and clicking

-Now, I'm assuming you have the Umbraco database you want to use on your PC.
-Next, connect to your SQL instance, locate it within the tree in SQL manager, right-click on it, select 'Tasks' -> 'Deploy Database to Microsoft Azure Database'
+I'm assuming you have the Umbraco database you want to use on your PC.
+Locate your local database within SQL manager, right-click on the database you want to copy and select

-Add in your Azure details and click 'Connect'.
+Add in your remote Azure SQL details and click

 Backing Up Your Umbraco Azure Database

-Click 'Finish' sit back and relax... your Azure Umbraco database has been backed-up!
+Finish sit back and relax... your Azure Umbraco database should now back up successfully!
+Happy Coding 🤘